-The Lasso tools (L)
+The Lasso Tools (I)

 - Holding the Option (Mac) / Alt (Win) key while using the Lasso tool will toggle it to the Polygonal lasso tool and vice versa.
-Holding the Option (Mac) / Alt (Win) key while using the Magnetic lasso will toggle to the regular Lasso if you drag with the cursor and the Polygonal Lasso if you click with the cursor. - While using the Lasso tool, hitting the return/enter key will automatically highlight the Feather option for the tool in the Options bar and allow you to enter a feather amount. - The Magnetic Lasso and Magnetic Pen tools:
+Holding the Option (Mac) / Alt (Win) key while using the Magnetic lasso will toggle to the regular Lasso if you drag with the cursor and the Polygonal Lasso if you click with the cursor. - While using the Lasso tool, hitting the return/enter key will automatically highlight the Feather option for the tool in the Options bar and allow you to enter a feather amount. - While selecting with the Lasso tool, holding the Spacebar will temporarily give you the Hand tool to reposition your image on screen. - The Magnetic Lasso and Magnetic Pen tools: